chidimo/Github-search/README.md

         yarn test

-## Extra notes

-I did implement the dropdown to select either repo or users on the search page.
-I removed it from the master branch since it wasn't part of the task specification.
-Its available on the [feature/search-option-dropdown](https://github.com/chidimo/Github-search/tree/feature/search-option-dropdown)

 ## Notes on styling

 I decided to use `css` modules for this app since its simple enough.
 Personally I prefer styled components (or any other UI library).
 But I thought it overkill to use any for this exercise.